WithSecureLabs/C3/CONTRIBUTING.md

 + The first line is required by Visual Studio for projects using precompiled headers.
 + Channels must be defined in `Something::Interfaces::Channels` namespace.
 + The `MyChannel` class definition publicly inherits from a *CRTP type* called `Channel<>`, which is required by the C3 framework in order to register the Channel.
-+ Next there are three required methods – `OnSendToChannel`, `OnReceiveFromChannel` and a constructor that takes one `MWR::ByteView` argument.
++ Next there are three required methods – `OnSendToChannel`, `OnReceiveFromChannel` and a constructor that takes one `FSecure::ByteView` argument.
 These methods are used to bind the channel’s functionality with the C3 framework.
 + For this basic tutorial the argument for the `MyChannel` constructor is ignored.
 Instead the file name member variable is initialised with a hardcoded value.
 + `OnSendToChannel`'s implementation simply takes its parameter (packet) and writes it to the file.
 + `OnReceiveFromChannel` reads from the file and returns the buffer.